-■ Initiatives toward preventing financial crimes
+Initiatives toward preventing financial crimes

-- Given the recent increase in the number of specialized fraud victims in Japan, we confirm with our customers the purpose of their transactions when they request a large amount of cash payment or fund transfer over the counter.
-To protect customers from bank transfer scams using ATMs, we display cautionary messages on the transfer operation screens and also have installed devices to play audio announcements at some ATM corners to thoroughly alert customers. - We have created and posted on our website educational videos on financial crimes targeting young people. - We regularly update our training materials to build and strengthen our management system so that all employees, including management, can work together to prevent financial crimes and deepen their knowledge and understanding regarding the prevention of money laundering and financing of terrorism.
+- transactions when they request a large amount of cash payment or fund transfer over the counter.
+To protect customers from bank transfer scams using ATMs, we display cautionary messages on the transfer operation screens and also have installed devices to play audio announcements at some ATM corners to thoroughly alert customers. - We regularly update our training materials to build and strengthen our management system so that all employees, including of money laundering and financing of terrorism.